fasrc/User_Codes/AI/TensorFlow/README.md

 The specific example illustrates the installation of TF version 2.0 with Python version 3.7, CUDA version 10.0, and CUDNN version 7.4.
 Please refer to our documentation on [running GPU jobs on the FASRC cluster](https://www.rc.fas.harvard.edu/resources/documentation/gpgpu-computing-on-the-cluster/).

-The recommended method for setting up TF in your user environment is installing TF in a [conda environment](https://www.rc.fas.harvard.edu/resources/documentation/software-on-the-cluster/python/) in your user space.
+The two recommended methods for setting up TF in your user environment is installing TF in a [conda environment](https://www.rc.fas.harvard.edu/resources/documentation/software-on-the-cluster/python/) in your user space, or use a TF [singularity container](https://www.rc.fas.harvard.edu/resources/documentation/software/singularity-on-the-cluster).

+**Installing TF in a Conda Environment**

 You can install your own TF instance following these simple steps:

 * Load required software modules, e.g.,